 Typing noise with the Cherry MX Brown switches is quiet and shouldn't be bothersome to others around you.
 It's different depending on the type of switches that you get.

 The Shine 7 uses the Ducky RGB software for customization.
 This is optional and only for customizing the RGB backlighting, as all customization options are accessible on the keyboard itself.
 Furthermore, all macro programming is done on the keyboard.
+If you want a keyboard with software that allows for macro programming, check out the Corsair K70 RGB MK.2.

 Do note that the given score only reflects the onboard software, as the Ducky RGB software only allows for customization of the RGB backlighting.